MarschmiLab/Pendleton_2025_Ontario_Publication_Repo/README.md

 ## Code and Data for "Upwelling periodically disturbs the ecological assembly of microbial communities in the Laurentian Great Lakes"

-Augustus Pendleton, Mathew Wells, and Marian Schmidt
+Augustus Pendleton, Mathew G. Wells, and Marian Schmidt

+#### Link to paper:

+Read the manuscript on [BioRxiv](https://www.biorxiv.org/content/10.1101/2025.01.17.633667v1) or access the Manuscript.pdf and SI_Appendix.pdf directly from this repo.

 #### Abstract